NVIDIA Corporation

 Separation, Divorce, Civil Annulment:

-This benefit is limited to one use per year (representation seeking or defending against interim order shall constitute a separate use).
+This benefit is limited to one use per case.
+This benefit provides coverage for multiple cases per year.
 This benefit applies to the Member and Covered Family Members only for actions not involving the Member as an opposing party.

 Post-Divorce Proceedings:

-This benefit is limited to one use per year.
+This benefit is limited to one use per case.
+This benefit provides coverage for multiple cases per year.
 This benefit applies to the Member and Covered Spouse only for actions not involving the Member as an opposing party.

 Prenuptial Agreement:

-This service covers the preparation of an agreement by a Member and his or her fiancé/partner prior to their marriage or legal union (where allowed by law), outlining how property is to be divided in the event of separation, divorce or death of a spouse.
+This service covers the preparation of an agreement by a Member and their fiancé/partner prior to their marriage or legal union (where allowed by law), outlining how property is to be divided in the event of separation, divorce or death of a spouse.
 Representation is provided only to the Member.
 The fiancé/partner must have separate counsel or must waive representation.

 Name Change: